rowanmanning/jekyll-lift-off/README.md

 **host:** Your site's host name.
 This should be set to your primary domain, with no scheme or trailing slash.

-**author.name:** The name of the author of posts on the site.
+**author.name:** The name of the default author of posts on the site.
 That's normally you.

+**author.url:** The web address of the default author of posts on the site.

 **blog.name:** The name of your blog.
 This is used in the ATOM feed.